Atomic layer deposition: Surface reaction mechanisms

 In a prototypical ALD process, a substrate is exposed to two reactants A and B in a sequential, non-overlapping way.
 In contrast to other techniques such as chemical vapor deposition (CVD), where thin-film growth proceeds on a steady-state fashion, in ALD each reactant reacts with the surface in a self-limited way: the reactant molecules can react only with a finite number of reactive sites on the surface.
 Once all those sites have been consumed in the reactor, the growth stops.
 The remaining reactant molecules are flushed away and only then reactant B is inserted into the reactor.
 By alternating exposures of A and B, a thin film is deposited.
 This process is shown in the side figure.
 Consequently, when describing an ALD process one refers to both dose times (the time a surface is being exposed to a precursor) and purge times (the time left in between doses for the precursor to evacuate the chamber) for each precursor.
 The dose-purge-dose-purge sequence of a binary ALD process constitutes an ALD cycle.
 Also, rather than using the concept of growth rate, ALD processes are described in terms of their growth per cycle.

 In ALD, enough time must be allowed in each reaction step so that a full adsorption density can be achieved.
 When this happens the process has reached saturation.
 This time will depend on two key factors: the precursor pressure, and the sticking probability.
 Therefore, the rate of adsorption per unit of surface area can be expressed as:

 Where R is the rate of adsorption, S is the sticking probability, and F is the incident molar flux.
 However, a key characteristic of ALD is the S will change with time, as more molecules have reacted with the surface this sticking probability will become smaller until reaching a value of zero once saturation is reached.

 The specific details on the reaction mechanisms are strongly dependent on the particular ALD process.
 With hundreds of process available to deposit oxide, metals, nitrides, sulfides, chalcogenides, and fluoride materials, the unraveling of the mechanistic aspects of ALD processes is an active field of research.
 Some representative examples are shown below.

 Thermal ALD

 Thermal ALD requires temperatures ranging from room temperature (~20°C) to 350°C for ligand exchange or combustion type surface reactions.
 It occurs through surface reactions, which enables accurate thickness control no matter the substrate geometry (subject to aspect ratio) and reactor design.

 The synthesis of Al_{2}O_{3} from trimethylaluminum (TMA) and water is one of the best known thermal ALD examples.
 During the TMA exposure, TMA dissociatively chemisorbs on the substrate surface and any remaining TMA is pumped out of the chamber.
 The dissociative chemisorption of TMA leaves a surface covered with AlCH_{3}.

-The surface is then exposed to H_{2}O vapor, which reacts with the surface –CH_{3} forming CH_{4} as a reaction byproduct and resulting on a hydroxylated Al_{2}O_{3} surface.
+The surface is then exposed to H_{2}O vapor, which reacts with the surface –CH_{3} forming CH_{4} as a reaction byproduct and resulting in a hydroxylated Al_{2}O_{3} surface.